weaviate/weaviate-io/developers/weaviate/concepts/search/keyword-search.md

 Here are some key considerations when using keyword search:

 1. **Tokenization Choice**
-   - Choose based on your data and search requirements
+   - Choose based on your data and search requirements.
+For example, use `word` tokenization for natural language text, but consider `field` for URLs or email addresses that need exact matching as a whole.
+   - For multilingual content, consider specialized tokenizers like `GSE` for Chinese/Japanese or `kagome_kr` for Korean
    - Consider special characters and case sensitivity needs
-   - If exact, ordered matches are important (e.g. URLs), consider using `field`
+   - Test your tokenization choice with subsets of your data and queries to ensure it handles special characters and case sensitivity as expected.
+You could perform these experiments with vectorization disabled to save resources/costs, as the two processes are independent.

-2. **Parameter Tuning**
+2. **Performance Optimization**
-   - Start with default `k1` and `b` values
-   - Adjust based on your specific use case

-3. **Property Boosting**
-   - Consider the relative importance of different properties
+   - Index only the properties you need for search
+   - Consider combining keyword search with vector search (i.e. perform a [hybrid search](./hybrid-search.md)) as a starting point, especially where you cannot anticipate users' behavior

+3. **Query Optimization**
+   - Consider boosting properties that are more important for search (e.g. title, category) over others (e.g. description)
+   - Only modify `k1` and `b` values if you have a good reason to do so, as the defaults are generally well-suited for most use cases

 ## Questions and feedback